 The etymology of the word ‘ginger’ makes for an interesting read.
 Medieval Latin called it gingiber.
 In Greek it was called- zingiberis.
 In Sanskrit- it was called shrungaver.
 In Tamil it was known as Ingiver.
 The common factor among all these names being the reference to the root (Ver/Ber).
 Now to the scientific background- ginger is a rhizome of the plant- Zingiber Officinale– which belongs to the family Zingiberaceae.

 The history of using ginger in food preparation dates back to Roman Empire in European folklore around 5th century BC.
 And on tracing back the origin of its presence in Europe- there are clear records showing exports of ginger from India to Europe.

 Another compelling reference is made in the Hindu epic- Mahabharatha- roughly around 4th century BC- where it is described as one of the ingredients (along with other spices) to cook meat!
 And since then Ginger has been a mainstay with regard to Asian- South Asian- in particular- cuisines.

 Historically, ginger has a long tradition of being very effective in alleviating symptoms of gastrointestinal distress.
-In herbal medicine, ginger is regarded as an excellent carminative (a substance which promotes the elimination of intestinal gas) and intestinal spasmolytic (a substance which relaxes and soothes the intestinal tract).
+In herbal medicine, ginger is regarded as an excellent carminative (a substance that promotes the elimination of intestinal gas) and intestinal spasmolytic (a substance that relaxes and soothes the intestinal tract).